linux development logo

 apt install grub-customizer

-I run grub-customizer from my user via CLI; it asks for the root password and shows me all the entries I saw in the boot menu.
-I remove the ones I won’t use (advanced options, memtest), change the titles,
+I run grub-customizer from my user account and CLI; it asks for the root password and shows all the entries I saw in the boot menu.
+I remove the ones I don’t use (advanced options, memtest) and rename the titles.

-In General Settings I set auto-boot to 5 sec and in Appearance Settings the resolution to 1920x1080.
+Under General Settings I set auto-boot to 5 sec and under Appearance Settings the resolution to 1920x1080.

 New boot menu